 “The usual treatment of tax credits and other benefits provided by the government applies.
 As a consequence, the wage subsidy received by an employer is considered government assistance and is included in the employer’s taxable income.”

-Though we are not yet able to apply for the CEWS benefit, it is important that you understand the tax implications of being successful in receiving this subsidy.
+It is important that you understand the tax implications of being successful in receiving the Canada Emergency Wage Subsidy CEWS.
 What does this mean?
 The subsidy money you are given will need to be noted in your bookkeeping records for your business as income, usually as an “other income” account.
 When you go to prepare your T2125 (Statement of Business Activities), this income will be a part of your business income and reflected on this report.

-For the TWS, the original Temporary Wage Subsidy, it will be reflected in the same way, on your T2125.
+For the Temporary Wage Subsidy TWS, it will be reflected in the same way, on your T2125.
 This wage subsidy is a reduction in what you send to the government for the income taxes your business withheld from your employees.
 Though nothing changes for your employees in terms of their deductions, the amount you didn’t send to the CRA for your source remittance becomes income for your business.

 As with any income tax year the amount of income tax we pay as, individuals, is dependent upon a few things: